 Many people think that driving while under the influence (DUI) charges are always well deserved and that a person accused of a DUI is automatically guilty of the crime.
 Thankfully, that’s not the way our criminal justice system works, as many DUI charges are subjective in nature.
 In this blog post, Monroe & King exposes the subjectivity of some DUI charges.

-The Subjectivity of Probable Cause
+The Subjectivity of Probable Cause for DUI in Florida

 Therefore, a cop’s personal understanding of the situation at hand often determines if he or she will test someone’s BAC.
 This fact makes some DUI charges subjective because a cop’s probable cause determination to test someone’s BAC is, at times, subjective.

-The Subjectivity of the Senses
+The Subjectivity of the Senses for DUI

 Cops use their senses to determine if they should test someone’s BAC.